 - Scan and upload KYC documents using the in-app scanning feature.

 Documents required for NRI account opening

 Documentation for NRI account opening may slightly be different from bank to bank.
-Here is the checklist of basic and common documents required to open NRI accounts:
+But in the SBNRI App, you just need 4 documents.
+Here you go:

 Due to lots of information and documentation required to apply for NRI accounts, NRI account opening process is lengthy and cumbersome elsewhere.
 You can download SBNRI App to apply for an NRI account with nominal documentation in just 10 minutes.

 NRE account interest rate will depend on the bank you open the account with.
 For example, HDFC NRI account interest rates (for NRE and NRO accounts) range from 3.00% to 3.50% per annum and State Bank of India pays 2.70% interest on an NRE account.